Arizona Motorcycle Technician Careers

 In addition to proficiency with basic hand tools, you'll learn to use sophisticated diagnostic equipment, and to troubleshoot problems with information technology.
 Since more and more motorcycles incorporate computers, vocational schools can prepare you for the continuing evolution of motorcycle technology.

-Many established motorcycle technicians return to vocational school to keep their education up to date.
-Others use continuing education programs to pursue specialty technician education in specific fields, including:
+You might find a return to vocational school to keep your technical education up to date could be useful.
+Some use continuing education programs to pursue specialty technician education in specific fields, including:

 - Racing bikes

 With dealerships supplying the majority of motorcycle technician jobs (according to the U.S. Bureau of Labor Statistics), specialty education in brand name bikes could prove lucrative.
 As of 2004, median hourly earnings for motorcycle technicians were $13.70.
 The top 10 percent made almost $22.00 an hour.